harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 * Should the compiler check that the user has checked or passed on all the exception correctly?
 * etc.

-One big problem is when you read other people's code using exceptions.
-You cannot immediately tell if errors are being correctly handled.
+One big problem is when you read other people's code using exceptions, there is no explicit mention that errors are being handled or that exceptions are passing through the code.
+You therefore cannot immediately tell if errors are being correctly handled.
 This leads to all sorts of invalid assumptions, missed error handling, bugs, etc. This can also happen when you are writing or rewriting code that uses exceptions.

 Look at this code: